observatorium/up/README.md

     	The time to wait between remote-write requests. (default 5s) -queries-file string
     	A file containing queries to run against the read endpoint.
-  -threshold float
+  -step duration
+    	Default step duration for range query.
+Can be override if step is set in query spec. (default 30s) -threshold float
     	The percentage of successful requests needed to succeed overall.
 0 - 1. (default 0.9) -tls-ca-file string